scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 Blast an area with the fires of hell.
 Fiendfire blasts from your hands in a narrow arc, extending 9 tiles long and 3 tiles wide.
 Each creature in the fire makes a Dexterity save against your spellcasting roll.
-On hit they take 2 wounds and 5 wound dice in damage, adding a wound die for every crit rolled.
-On success they take 3 wound dice instead.
+On hit they take 3 wounds and 5 wound dice in damage, adding a wound die for every crit rolled.
+On success they take half damage, rounded down.

 The fire burns through trees, bushes, or other plant matter leaving only ash.
 On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
 Metal and other similar materials burn, leaving a hole only a quarty of the remaining distance.
 Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.